ritaxcorreia/ritaxcorreia/README.md

 # Hi there 👋
-## I'm Rita, a front-end engineer and former Agile project manager, specialising in front-end development.
+## I'm Rita, a junior front-end developer and former Agile project manager, based in London, UK.

 I’ve pivoted my career into software development, having recently completed a coding course with General Assembly to further deepen my JavaScript and React skills.